freemakers/freemaker-wiki/Projects/Freeki/Planning/Simplified Collaboration Feature.md

 GitHub has an API for creating forks and pull requests. jGit has support for both pull and push operations.
 Using a REST endpoint, we should be able to support something like a "Push" button on the local editable instance, which would:

 1. Push up to GitHub
-    1. As a side effect, any configured hooks get fired, which (for this wiki at least) would ping the view-mode wiki server to update its content. (**WORKS as of 2013-10-02**; using Push Updates button on an editable wiki.)
+    - As a side effect, any configured hooks get fired, which (for this wiki at least) would ping the view-mode wiki server to update its content.
+    - **THIS WORKS as of 2013-10-02**; using Push Updates button on an editable wiki.
 2. Maybe also fire off the GH create-pull-request operation
-    1. We probably want to think about making this optional in case we want to decouple from GH
+    - We probably want to think about making this optional in case we want to decouple from GH

 ## Forking